Seyyed-Reza-Mashhadi/Power-BI-Project_Grocery-Sales/README.md

 <br>

 This design strikes a balance between high-level clarity and detailed interactivity—helping users extract key business insights while exploring the data at their own pace.

+## 📌 Summary & Business Insights
+This Power BI dashboard enabled a comprehensive, interactive exploration of grocery sales performance over 128 days.
+Key insights include:
+- **Total revenue** reached approximately **$4.3 billion** from about 6.7 million transactions and 87.9 million items ordered.
+- The **Average Order Value (AOV)** was **$641** with an average basket size of 13 items, indicating strong cross-selling performance and opportunities for further bundling strategies.
+- **Monthly revenue peaked in March** at around $1.03 billion, with an average monthly revenue close to $1 billion.
+These fluctuations could suggest capacity or demand limits within this dataset’s timeframe (4 months), warranting further investigation to confirm seasonal effects or operational constraints.
+- **Revenue is evenly distributed across low-, medium-, and high-tier classes**, each contributing roughly one-third of total revenue, showing a balanced portfolio.
+- The **Confections category** emerged as **the top revenue generator** with about $557 million, while the Seafood category generated the least revenue at around $300 million.
+- The **highest generated revenue** is from "**Bread - Calabrese Baguette**" product.
+- Regional sales analysis reveals that top revenue-generating cities are dispersed across the United States, indicating broad geographic market engagement rather than concentration in specific regions.

+## 🚀 Suggestions
+## 💡 Recommendations

+- **Plan inventory and promotions around the March peak** to maximize sales during high-demand periods.
+- **Focus on boosting sales in top categories** like Confections, especially popular items such as Hot Chocolate.
+- **Explore ways to improve performance of lower-revenue categories** like Seafood.
+- **Encourage cross-selling and product bundling** to increase average order value and basket size.
+- **Review operational capacity and demand trends** to identify potential growth limitations and opportunities.

+## 🔁 Related Project

+- 📊 [SQL Project – Grocery Sales](https://github.com/Seyyed-Reza-Mashhadi/SQL-Project_Grocery-Sales): This companion project presents the PostgreSQL database design and extensive analytical SQL queries underpinning the Power BI dashboard insights.
+It provides deep dives into revenue trends, customer segmentation, product performance, and employee effectiveness.